ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

     >>> setup.add_participant(input_file="mapdl.scp")
     'MAPDL-2'

 Note that the name of the created ``coupling_participant`` object is returned in each case.
-This may be captured in a variable to facilitate subsequent access to the object:
+This code shows how you can capture the name in a variable to facilitate subsequent access to the object:

 .. code-block:: python